top of page

 This is an essential tool for any mender!

-A latch needle is a very clever needle used to repair ladders, snags and pulled threads in knitted fabrics.
+A latch or ladder needle makes it easy to fix ladders, snags and pulled threads in knitted fabrics.
 You can also use it to pull loose thread tails from the front to the back of your work.

 Reducing our impact on the planet is always at the forefront of our minds, which is why we chose to source this range of latch needles from vintage markets.
 To be honest when is comes to tools secondhand is often better than new anyway and to prove it we've even received feedback from customers saying the 'spring' action on these needles are much better than new ones they've tried!